chrehman/Crowsale-Contract-ICO/README.md

-#Crowdsale Discription
+# Crowdsale Discription
--This contract will be responsible to allow users to exchange ETH for our Pako Token.
+- This contract will be responsible to allow users to exchange ETH for our Pako Token.
 In order to do that we need to Set a price for our token (1 ETH or BNB = 100 Pako Token)

--Emit a BuyTokens event that will log who’s the buyer, the amount of ETH or BNB sent and the amount of Token bought
+- Emit a BuyTokens event that will log who’s the buyer, the amount of ETH or BNB sent and the amount of Token bought

--Transfer 75% the Tokens to the Crowd Sale contract at deployment time. i.e. Right after the contract is deployed, we want the token contract to send 75% of our token supply to it.
+- Transfer 75% the Tokens to the Crowd Sale contract at deployment time. i.e. Right after the contract is deployed, we want the token contract to send 75% of our token supply to it.
 While 25% remain in our personal “owner” account.

--Owner can Transfer the ownership of the Crowd Sale contract to other address so that he will be able to withdraw the ETH Or BNB.
+- Owner can Transfer the ownership of the Crowd Sale contract to other address so that he will be able to withdraw the ETH Or BNB.
--User can buy PAKO by callling buyToken function of crowdsale contract.
+- User can buy PAKO by callling buyToken function of crowdsale contract.
--Owner can withdraw all ETH or BNB from crowdasle contract buy calling withdrawFunds function.
+- Owner can withdraw all ETH or BNB from crowdasle contract buy calling withdrawFunds function.

 # Advanced Sample Hardhat Project